 The procedure for exiting Self-Refresh requires a sequence of events.
 First, the clock must be stable prior to CKE going back HIGH.
 Once a Self-Refresh Exit Command (SRX, combination of CKE going high and either NOP or Deselect on command bus) is registered, a delay of at least tXS must be satisfied before a valid command not requiring a locked DLL can be issued to the device to allow for any internal refresh in progress.
-Before a command which requires a locked DLL can be applied, a delay of at least tXSDLL and applicable ZQCAL function requirements [TBD] must be satisfied.

 Before a command that requires a locked DLL can be applied, a delay of at least tXSDLL must be satisfied.
 Depending on the system environment and the amount of time spent in Self-Refresh, ZQ calibration commands may be required to compensate for the voltage and temperature drift as described in "ZQ Calibration Commands".
 To issue ZQ calibration commands, applicable timing requirements must be satisfied.

 CKE must remain HIGH for the entire Self-Refresh exit period tXSDLL for proper operation except for Self-Refresh re-entry.
 Upon exit from Self-Refresh, the DDR3 SDRAM can be put back into Self-Refresh mode after waiting at least tXS period and issuing one refresh command (refresh period of tRFC).
 NOP or deselect commands must be registered on each positive clock edge during the Self-Refresh exit interval tXS.
-ODT must be turned off during tXSDLL.
+ODT must be turned off during tXSDLL for proper operation.
+However, if the DDR3 SDRAM is placed into Self-Refresh mode before tXSDLL is met, ODT may turn don't care in accordance with Figure (Self-Refresh Entry/Exit Timing) once the DDR3 SDRAM has entered Self-Refresh mode.